IharBury/iharbury-nhibernate/readme.md

   Note: Since the query is split in batches, it cannot sort the resulting values in the database and cannot return duplicate entities.

   The `getMaxSqlQueryParameterCount` delegate is responsible for determining the maximum query parameter count allowed by the database being used.
+If there is a singleton implementation of the delegate in your project, you may want to provide your own `InBatches` extension method without the parameter.

 ## Limitations